A new commercial growth model

 Firm handover note

-The four-axis growth opportunity
+The five-axis growth opportunity

 Client growth